vtex-apps/KI-379869/docs/README.md

           "auto_filter": "{!auto_filter}",
         }
     ```
-4. Install orders-validator app on your account with ```vtex install vtex.orders-validator@0.x```
+4. Install ki-379869 app on your account with ```vtex install vtex.ki-379869@0.x```
 5. Once it is working, follow-up orders will be stored in master data with the current status or if it has already been cancelled.
-Status in Data entity will be "Cancel requested by vtex.orders-validator@x" if a cancellation request was made
+Status in Data entity will be "Cancel requested by vtex.ki-379869@x" if a cancellation request was made

 ## Order Feed v3 info